hericenes/yuhaochen.github.io/_talks/NF-RIS.md

 location: "London, UK"
 ---

 <font size = 4><b>Extend the GTBC to the RIS scenario to deal with the spatial non-stationarity.
-Design a dynamic codebook to represent the cascaded near-field channel in XL-RIS systems effectively.</b></font>
+Design a dynamic codebook to represent the cascaded near-field channel in RIS systems effectively.</b></font>

 <p></p>